-Any tool developer, medical device sponsor, or others such as research organizations and academia can voluntarily submit a proposal.
-The program aims to provide MDDT developers and medical device sponsors with a mechanism for discussing early concepts about a tool, fostering collaboration on tool development, and facilitating increased adoption and use of qualified tools.
+Any tool developer, medical device sponsor, or others, such as research organizations and academia can voluntarily submit a proposal.
+The program aims to provide MDDT developers and medical device sponsors with a mechanism for discussing early concepts about a tool, and facilitating increased adoption and use of qualified tools.

 Fees: There are no fees associated with submitting a tool for qualification.

-Questions: If you have any questions, contact us at MDDT@fda.hhs.gov.
+Questions: Email questions to MDDT@fda.hhs.gov.
 You may also want to refer to this webinar about the qualification of MDDT tools:

 CDRH Funding Opportunities to Support Small Businesses in Regulatory Science and Evidence Generation